-Notice Seeking Comments on Change to MBR Database.
+March 18 Notice.
 On March 18, 2021, the FERC issued a notice seeking comments on proposed changes to the MBR Data Dictionary to reflect the affiliations, or lack of affiliation, among Sellers for which their ultimate upstream affiliate is an institutional investor who acquired their securities pursuant to a section 203(a)(2) blanket authorization.
-104 Specifically, the FERC proposes to update the MBR Data Dictionary and add the following three new attributes to the Entities table: the blanket authorization docket number, and the utility ID types and the utility IDs of the utilities whose securities were purchased under the corresponding blanket authorization docket number.
+Specifically, the FERC proposes to update the MBR Data Dictionary and add the following three new attributes to the Entities table: the blanket authorization docket number, and the utility ID types and the utility IDs of the utilities whose securities were purchased under the corresponding blanket authorization docket number.
 Appropriate Sellers would be required to submit the docket number of the proceeding in which the FERC granted the section 203(a)(2) blanket authorization and the upstream affiliate whose securities were acquired pursuant to the section 203(a)(2) blanket authorization.
-Comments on the Notice were due on or before June 7, 2021, 105 and were
+Comments on the Notice were due on or before June 7, 2021, and were filed by EEI, the Global LEI Foundation, TAPS, and XBRL US.
+In light of the proposed changes, the FERC deferred by three months the effective date of Order 860 and its associated deadlines.